 PPA time is Planning, Preparation and Assessment.
 Mrs Pollard and Mr Grayhurst take this opportunity to prepare exciting learning opportunities for all children in the Early Years.
 It also gives them time to ensure that provision meets the children’s needs.
 While the teachers are taking their PPA time, the classes are managed by skilled and experienced Early Years support staff.

-The following document outlines the progress children make throughout their time in the Early Years at The Ellis from the beginning of Nursery until the end of the Reception Year.
 Mrs Pollard and Mr Grayhurst use this as a working document to ensure that there is a clear learning trajectory for the children within our Early Years.

 Our Early Years Long Term Plan has been carefully designed to ensure that we are offering a range of appropriate child-centred topics that cater for the needs and interests of our children.
 The topics have also been created with the Early Years Curriculum in mind so that key concepts and skills are embedded to provide a broad and balanced curriculum.
 The two year cycle ensures that there is full coverage of the EYFS curriculum.